starkinfra/sdk-java/README.md

 ### Query IssuingCard logs

-Logs are pretty important to understand the life cycle of a card.
+Logs are pretty important to understand the life cycles of a card.

 ```java
 import com.starkinfra.*;